Maanav-G/questrade-api-wrapper/README.md

 # Questrade API Wrapper

-This is a custom Python wrapper for the [Questrade API](https://www.questrade.com/api/documentation/getting-started) that I built this to analyze and retrive key information from my personal Questrade Trading Account.
+This is a custom Python wrapper for the [Questrade API](https://www.questrade.com/api/documentation/getting-started) that I built to analyze and retrieve key information from my personal Questrade Trading Account.

+Currently this project is in its infancy - Stay tuned for future updates.

 ## Functions